Chemical Name: heptahydrate sulfate mineral epsomite (MgSO4·7H2O), 9.8% Water soluble Magnesium (mg), 12.9% Sulfur (S)

-UPS Grade (conforms with current US Pharmacopeia specifications.
+Production: UPS Grade (conforms with current US Pharmacopoeia specifications.
 This means is it tested by the batch for impurities and in this way differs from Agriculture Grade, which is tested less frequently.)

-Storage: keeps well in a sealed container in a cool, dry, and dark location
+Storage: Store in a cool, dry, dark location in a well sealed container.

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.